kanoszii/OOP_Snake/README.md

 * D - right

 ## How to start the game?
-To start the game, you should run the "main.py"
+To begin the game, you should execute the "main.py" file.